Meeco/js-sdk/packages/cli/README.md

 Change the role of a member.
 This command is only accessible to organization owners.
 The system will not allow to demote the last owner of the organization.

 ```
-Change the role of a member.
-This command is only accessible to organization owners.
-The system will not allow to demote the last owner of the organization.

 USAGE
   $ meeco organization-members:update